morgoe/yogaruka/terms/general.md

 ### SMS/MMS MOBILE MESSAGE MARKETING PROGRAM TERMS AND CONDITIONS

-Yogaruka (hereinafter, “We,” “Us,” “Our”) is offering a mobile messaging program (the “Program”) through AutopilotHQ, Inc. (“Autopilot”), which you agree to use and participate in subject to these Mobile Messaging Terms and Conditions and Privacy Policy (the “Agreement”).
+Yogaruka (hereinafter, “We,” “Us,” “Our”) is offering a mobile messaging program (the “Program”) through AutopilotHQ, Inc. (“Ortto”), which you agree to use and participate in subject to these Mobile Messaging Terms and Conditions and Privacy Policy (the “Agreement”).
 By opting in to or participating in any of our Programs, you accept and agree to these terms and conditions, including, without limitation, your agreement to resolve any disputes with us through binding, individual-only arbitration, as detailed in the “Dispute Resolution” section below.
 This Agreement is limited to the Program and is not intended to modify other Terms and Conditions that may govern the relationship between you and Us in other contexts.

 User Opt In: Your inferred permission to participate in the The Program which allows Users to receive SMS/MMS mobile message is granted when you register an account on Momoyoga.
 Regardless of the opt-in method you utilized to join the Program, you agree that this Agreement applies to your participation in the Program.
 By participating in the Program, you agree to receive autodialed or manually dialed marketing mobile messages (as applicable) at the phone number associated with your opt-in, and you understand that consent is not required to make any purchase from Us.
 While you consent to receive messages sent using an autodialer, the foregoing shall not be interpreted to suggest or imply that any or all of Our mobile messages are sent using an automatic telephone dialing system (“ATDS” or “autodialer”).
 Message and data rates may apply.